-Thesis/Dissertat ion Acceptance
+Thesis/Dissertation Acceptance

 This is to certify that the thesis/dissertation

 Ву

 Entitled

 For the degree of

 Is approved by the final examining committee:

-1. 5

-2. 6

-3. 7

-4. 8
+1. 5.
+2. 6.
+3. 7.
+4. 8.

 Format Approved by:

 Chair, Final Examining Committee OF Department Thesis Format Advisor

 This thesis is confidential.
 This thesis is not confidential.
-Major Professor

-To the best of my knowledge and as understood by the stur Delay, and Certification/Disclaimer (Graduate School For Purdue University's "Policy on Integrity in Research" and dent in the Thesis/Dissertation Agreement, Publication m 32), this thesis/dissertation adheres to the provisions of
+Major Professor To the best of my knowledge and as understood by the student in the Thesis/Dissertation Agreement, Publication Delay, and Certification/Disclaimer (Graduate School Form 32) , this thesis/dissertation adheres to the provisions of Purdue University's "Policy on Integrity in Research" and the use of copyrighted material.

 Major Professor